Adam Thielen: Carolina Panthers

 On March 19, 2023, Thielen signed a three-year $25 million contract with the Panthers.
 In a Week 3 loss to the Seahawks, he had 11 receptions for 145 receiving yards and one receiving touchdown.
 In a Week 5 loss to the Lions, he had 11 receptions for 107 yards and a touchdown.
 In a Week 6 loss to the Dolphins, he had 11 receptions for 115 yards and a touchdown.
 He finished the 2023 season starting all 17 games and recording with 103 receptions for 1,014 receiving yards and four receiving touchdowns.
 He recorded his first 100-reception and 1,000-yard season since 2018.

 In Week 17 of the 2024 season, Thielen had five receptions for 110 yards and two touchdowns against the Tampa Bay Buccaneers.
 In the 2024 season, Thielen appeared in ten games.
 He finished with 48 receptions for 615 yards and five touchdowns.

 Minnesota Vikings (second stint)

 On August 27, 2025, the Panthers traded Thielen, a conditional 2026 seventh-round pick, and a 2027 fifth-round pick to the Minnesota Vikings in exchange for a 2026 fifth-round pick and a 2027 fourth-round pick.
+After playing in a limited role throughout the 2025 season and recording eight catches for 69 yards in 11 games, the Vikings granted Thielen's request to be waived on December 1.

+Pittsburgh Steelers

+On December 2, 2025, Thielen was claimed off waivers by the Pittsburgh Steelers.
+He made five appearances (three starts) for Pittsburgh, recording 11 receptions for 117 yards.

+On January 14, 2026, Thielen announced his retirement from professional football.